conniedc1206/book-club-cafe-app/README.md

 ## Description

-Whiskker is a React/Rails social network application that helps cat users build a community with other cats, share their lives with Meow Posts, and communicate with one another using Meow Mail.
+Book Club Cafe is an React/Rails book app that allows users to join book clubs and enjoy reading books together and attend discussion events with fellow book club members.

 ## Technologies/Skills